awonosuke/rest-api-cake/README.md

 # rest-api-cake
 this is simple REST API with CakePHP -> snippetbox
+And, this repository for my morning practice.

 # License
 MIT License